jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

   }
 }
 ```
-Already we're face with a plethora of POJOs we need to create: one for the
+Already the API provides a plethora of POJOs: one for the
 `playlistItemListResponse`, another for `playlistItem`, `snippet` and so on.
 The
 easiest solution I've found is to automate this part of the process by using a schema
 converter: http://www.jsonschema2pojo.org/.
-This allows us to generate precise POJOs that
+This simple web app generates one-to-one POJOs that
 even have Gson annotations.
 Sweet!

 #### Service API
-We have our model classes, but how do we retrieve the data from the API in Java?
+Model classes are settled, but how does one retrieve data from the YouTube API in Java?
-The easiest way is to create a service class to handle the API.
+The easiest way is to create a service class to handle the API using a `RestAdapter`.
 ```java
 public class YouTubeService {